-At 31 December 2022, ENCE recognised a balance receivable of €21,920 thousand, which is the present value, discounted using the business's cost of capital of 8.4%, of the amount of the contingent consideration it expects to collect between 2021 and 2028.
-Of that amount, the Group collected €5,630 thousand in January 2023, the balance associated with publication for the biomass auction, which took place in July 2022.
+At 31 December 2022, ENCE recognised a balance receivable of €21,920 thousand (year-end 2021: 21,059 thousand euros), which is the present value, discounted using the business's cost of capital of 8.4%, of the amount of the contingent consideration it expects to collect between 2021 and 2028.
+Of that amount, the

+Group collected €5,630 thousand in January 2023, the balance associated with announcement of the biomass auction, which took place in July 2022.

-Elsewhere, "Contingent consideration" includes a receivable in the amount of €1,859 thousand at 31 December 2022 corresponding to the present value of the contingent price agreed on the sale in 2020 of the Group's investment in Ence Energía Termollano, S.A., a company that owned a solar thermal electric generation plant.
+Elsewhere, "Contingent consideration" includes a receivable in the amount of €1,859 thousand at 31 December 2022 (€1,715 thousand at year-end 2021) corresponding to the present value of the contingent price agreed on the sale in 2020 of the Group's investment in Ence Energía Termollano, S.A., a company that owned a solar thermal electric generation plant.

-The movement in the fair value of the contingent consideration, the main financial instrument classified within Level 3 of the fair value measurement hierarchy, implied the recognition of finance income, associated with the unwinding of the balance receivable, in the amount of €1,005 thousand (note 12).
+The movement in the fair value of the contingent consideration, the main financial instrument classified within Level 3 of the fair value measurement hierarchy, implied the recognition of finance income, associated with the unwinding of the balance receivable, in the amount of €1,005 thousand (note 14).